0xWanLin/API-Project/newsite/README.md

 # API-Project

-### Implementation of Django on my website and the usage of Django Admin Page (customizations)
+### Implementation of Django on my website and the usage of Django Admin Page
 - Created an search page based on the link with Django and FastAPI
 - Designed and Customized Django Admin Page (to suit users)